Triple Canopy

-Triple Canopy, Inc., is an American private security company that provides integrated security, mission support and risk management services to corporate, government and nonprofit clients.
+Triple Canopy, Inc., is an American private security company and private military company (PMC) that provides armed security, mission support, and risk management services to corporate and government clients.
 The firm was founded in May 2003 by United States Army Special Forces veterans, including former Delta Force operators.
 In June 2014, the firm merged with rival security contracting firm Academi, formerly Blackwater, to form Constellis Group, with Craig Nixon, the former CEO of Academi, becoming the CEO of Constellis Group, and training facilities being consolidated at the existing Academi training facility in North Carolina.
 It was staffed by, among others, a number of former Army Special Operations personnel, Green Berets, Rangers, SEALs, MARSOC Raiders, other special operations personnel, and several law enforcement officers.
 At the time of the merger, over 5,000 employees were working for Triple Canopy.

 Company overview

 Triple Canopy was incorporated in Chicago but maintained its headquarters in Reston, Virginia.
 It provides security services on a contract basis, most notably to clandestine government agencies.
 A review of Triple Canopy operations in Iraq conducted by the United States Office of the Inspector General (OIG) stated that the firm's personnel were a "well-trained, professional work force with significant prior experience" in military special operations and law enforcement.

 The name "Triple Canopy" was initially chosen to refer to the layered canopies in the jungles where some of the key founding members received training.
 The name also refers to the distinction among U.S. Army personnel wearing the Airborne, Ranger, and Special Forces tabs, if authorized, when assigned to Special Forces units.